Cultural liberalism: History

 The emergence of cultural liberalism is tied to the broader historical development of liberalism, which challenges traditional norms of religious conformity and ascribed status.
 While the term "liberal" gained political currency in the early 19th century, the underlying principles of individual liberty and tolerance have roots in the Enlightenment and movements like the Protestant Reformation, which emphasized individual conscience.
 In 1981, Gérard Grunberg, Etienne Schweisguth, et al. popularized the term "cultural liberalism" in their book France de gauche, vote à droite.

 In recent decades, particularly since the mid-20th century, Western Europe has seen what Vincent Tournier describes as a "cultural take-off" characterized by the liberalization of moral standards and lifestyles.
 Tournier claims that the rise cultural liberalism can be attributed to post-war changes such as increased living standards, urbanization, mass schooling, and secularization, leading to a distancing from traditional authority and a greater emphasis on individual autonomy.
+Civil libertarianism is considered a more radical form of cultural liberalism coming from the tradition of classical liberalism.